 |The second box is less than.|

-When you add new rules or make changes to existing rules, you will NOT see these reflected in your rate type calendar.
+When you add new Yield Management Plans or make changes to existing plans, you will NOT see these reflected in your rate type calendar.
 Why?
 Because this is where you set the base rates.
 How do you see the changes?

 Go to your reservation calendar, and click on the View drop-down and then select "Show Rates" to overlay the price on the calendar matrix.
 Now you'll see the results of any Yield Management rules that apply.

 You can also test the rules by searching in your Booking engine.

 Note that in the first two rules, we repeat the number 4 in the booking date ranges to prevent a gap in the rule.